nathan-dauny/SliceQL/README.md

 # 🧩 SliceQL

-**SliceQL** is a lightweight SQL engine that lets you run SQL-like queries directly on structured text files (CSV, TSV, etc.).
+**SliceQL** is a Console App that lets you run SQL-like queries directly on structured text files.
 Built with .NET, it works both as a command-line tool and soon as a web interface.

 > ⚠️ Excel (.xlsx) support coming soon!